raspberrychris/3dprintersking/content/posts/voxelab-aquila-with-full-alloy-frame-3d-printer.md

 +++
 ![Voxelab Aquila 3D Printer with Full Alloy Frame, Removable Build Surface Plate, Fully Open Source and Resume Printing Functio](https://images-na.ssl-images-amazon.com/images/I/61pCj0z8r0S._AC_UL604_SR604,400_.jpg)

 Welcome to the review of the [**Voxelab Aquila with Full Alloy Frame 3D Printer**](#).
-In this post we will be taking a look at the features of this 3D printer from Voxelab and running it through its paces to see how it performs against the competition.
+In this post we will be taking a look at the features of this 3D printer from **Voxelab** and running it through its paces to see how it performs against the competition.

+> If you are not familiar with the **Voxelab** brand then you may be surprised to know that it is actually a sub-brand of **FlashForge**.
+The Voxelab brand is aimed at providing more affordable 3D printers at the consumer market for beginners and hobbyists on a lower budget.

 ## Voxelab Aquila with Full Alloy Frame 3D Printer - What do customers who bought it think of it?